AzzaouiAlae/vlc_mlx/README.md

 Contributions, bug reports, and feature requests are welcome.
 Please open an issue or submit a pull request with a clear description and a minimal reproduction case when possible.

 ---

-## License

-Choose and include a license (e.g., MIT, Apache-2.0).
-If you want, I can add an MIT or Apache license file for you.

----

-If you want, I can:

-* add a short `Makefile` tailored to your project layout,
-* include a small sample program that compiles and runs with `vlc_mlx`, or
-* produce a ready-to-use `LICENSE` file.
-Which would you like next?